drbergman/PhysiPKPD/README.md

 3. Copy all the PhysiCell files in your PhysiCell directory **except addons**
 4. Copy the subfolders in `PhysiCell/addons` into your cloned directory's `addons` folder
 5. Continue from #4 [above](#DL).

-[^BFVMcpp]: Allows for looping over all voxels to accurately identify which substrates have a Dirichlet condition there.
-The only changes from PhysiCell v1.10.4 are at [Lines 241-246](https://github.com/drbergman/PhysiPKPD/blob/fff033bb5f07537237ccfa2d1f1d62259c09bc89/addons/PhysiPKPD/BioFVM_microenvironment_robust_dcs.cpp#L241-L246) and [Line 1536](https://github.com/drbergman/PhysiPKPD/blob/fff033bb5f07537237ccfa2d1f1d62259c09bc89/addons/PhysiPKPD/BioFVM_microenvironment_robust_dcs.cpp#L1536).

-[^BFVMh]: The only changes from PhysiCell v1.10.4 are at [Line 255](https://github.com/drbergman/PhysiPKPD/blob/fff033bb5f07537237ccfa2d1f1d62259c09bc89/addons/PhysiPKPD/BioFVM_microenvironment_robust_dcs.h#L255).

-[^PScpp]: Adding a template member function to `Parameters` that allows for a search for a non-existent `user_parameter` to return `-1`.
-The only changes from PhysiCell v1.10.4 are at [Lines 379-387](https://github.com/drbergman/PhysiPKPD/blob/8a4267a0a2f6a9847e882af282d20b2cd72e121f/addons/PhysiPKPD/PhysiCell_settings_find_variable_index.cpp#L379-L387).

-[^PSh]: The only changes from PhysiCell v1.10.4 are at [Lines 182](https://github.com/drbergman/PhysiPKPD/blob/8a4267a0a2f6a9847e882af282d20b2cd72e121f/addons/PhysiPKPD/PhysiCell_settings_find_variable_index.h#L182).

 Congratulations!
 You're ready to try out PhysiPKPD!